 On 15 March 2019, the Commission published a joint report outlining the progress made on the ocean governance agenda since the adoption of the Joint Communication on International Ocean Governance together with the High Representative of the European Union two years ago.
 The 50 actions for safe, secure, clean and sustainably managed oceans in Europe and around the world are all successfully being implemented, while on a number of them the work will continue.

-On 10 November 2016, the European Commission and the EU's High Representative set out a joint agenda for the future of our oceans, proposing 50 actions for safe, secure, clean and sustainably managed oceans in Europe and around the world.
+In 2016, the European Commission and the EU's High Representative set out a joint agenda for the future of our oceans, proposing 50 actions for safe, secure, clean and sustainably managed oceans in Europe and around the world.

-The Joint Communication on international ocean governance builds on a widely shared understanding that the ocean governance framework needs to be strengthened, that pressures on the oceans need to be reduced and that the world's oceans must be used sustainably.
+The joint communication on international ocean governance builds on a widely shared understanding that the ocean governance framework needs to be strengthened, that pressures on the oceans need to be reduced and that the world's oceans must be used sustainably.
 It also stresses that a better understanding about the oceans is necessary to achieve these objectives.

-The Joint Communication proposes ways the EU can step up and play a stronger role at global and regional level in shaping the way oceans are managed and used.
+The joint communication proposes ways the EU can step up and play a stronger role at global and regional level in shaping the way oceans are managed and used.
 It sets out detailed actions to shape international governance in three priority areas:

-The Joint Communication is an integral part of the EU's response to the United Nations' 2030 Agenda for Sustainable Development, in particular Sustainable Development Goal 14 'to conserve and sustainably use the oceans, seas and marine resources'.
+The joint communication is an integral part of the EU's response to the United Nations' 2030 Agenda for Sustainable Development, in particular Sustainable Development Goal 14 'to conserve and sustainably use the oceans, seas and marine resources'.
 It is based on the political mandate given to Commissioner Vella by President Juncker 'to engage in shaping international ocean governance in the UN, in other multilateral fora and bilaterally with key global partners'.

 International ocean governance is about managing and using the world's oceans and their resources in ways that keep our oceans healthy, productive, safe, secure and resilient.